Inca Quarry Trek 4 Days – Sacred Valley Route

 • Excellent meals (03 Breakfasts, 03 Lunches, 02 Dinners)

-• Food includes pancakes, omelets, soups, fresh fruit, avocado, pasta, chicken, fish, meat, and rice, all rich in carbohydrates and suitable for trekking (Vegetarian, vegan or special diet meals upon request).
+• Food includes pancakes, omelets, soups, fresh fruit, avocado, pasta, chicken, fish, meat, and rice.
+These foods are rich in carbohydrates and suitable for trekking.
+Vegetarian, vegan, or special diet meals are available upon request.

 • Tea time before dinner (tea, coffee, cocoa, biscuits, popcorn)